 Commitment To Communicating Clearly

-Our complex programs are often hard to explain, however, we strive to simplify the language we use in our written communications.
+Our complex programs are often hard to explain.
+However, we strive to simplify the language we use in our written communications.

 We recognize the importance of communicating in a way that is clear and concise.
 Communication is a large part of our service delivery.
 We affirm our commitment and dedication to improving our written materials using plain language standards.
 We are developing easily understood written communications and training our employees to include plain writing standards in our overall business processes.

 Since the inception of the Act, we trained every agency employee in plain writing.
 We continue to offer annual training opportunities and reinforce the importance of communicating clearly.
 We are developing new ways to obtain and learn from our customer feedback.
 We will use this information to further refine and simplify our communications.
 We encourage you to review our implementation report and compliance reports under “Related Information.”

 Staff dedicated to oversee and coordinate our plain writing efforts: